fedef17/CO2_cool_fort/README.md

 # CO2_cool - Fortran version
-New parametrization of CO2 heating rate in 15um band in non-LTE conditions.
+A new parameterization of the CO2 15 µm cooling in non-LTE conditions.

+## Library

+The code is organized in a library (in directory source/modules/) that can be included in a more sophisticated model.
+The main subroutine is CO2_NLTE_COOL, inside module file co2cool.f90.

+## Inputs

+The following inputs are required by CO2_NLTE_COOL:
+    - n_lev: Number of levels in the atmosphere (n_lev);
+    - ilev0: index of the lower atmospheric level (maximum  pressure level) to be considered.
+Parametrization will only be activated above the selected level (at lower pressures);
+    - T_surf: surface temperature (if set to a negative value, the temperature of the first level from the surface is used);
+    - 6 atmospheric profiles: pressure, temperature, VMRs of CO2, O, O2, N2
+        - temperature in K, pressure in hPa, vmrs in mol/mol (not ppm);
+        - the whole vertical range is needed, from the surface.
+        - Input profiles can either go from ground to top or reverse;

+## Output

+The output is expressed as heating rate in units of K/day, on the same input grid.

+## To compile:
+- Open the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).
+- From this folder, run: `make`

+The compilation produces a test program `run_cool` and a module library file `lib/libco2_cool.a`.

-## Stand-alone version
+## Test program
 A main program is also provided in `source/main.f90` to test the parametrization on individual profiles.

-### To compile:
-- Open the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).
-- from this folder, run: `make`

 ### To test:
 - `cp input_test.dat input.dat`
 - `./run_cool`
 - Check that the result in `output.dat` is consistent with `output_test.dat`

-### Inputs
+### Input file
 - The input file `input.dat` is in a fixed format.
 Do not change the number of commented lines!

-- First input at line 9: Number of levels in the atmosphere (n_lev), bottom level (should be 1 or n_lev), surface temperature
+- First input at line 9: n_lev, ilev0, T_surf

-- Starting from line 12, 6 atmospheric profiles are read: pressure, temperature, VMRs of CO2, O, O2, N2.
+- Starting from line 12:
+    - 6 atmospheric profiles are read (n_lev rows are expected)
-Profiles can either go from ground to top or reverse (determined by which is the bottom level), temperature in K, pressure in hPa, vmrs in absolute fraction (not ppm).

-- Profiles are needed up to 0.001 hPa for the parametrization to work.
-Bottom level should be at the ground for an accurate calculation.

-## Library version

-The code is organized in a library (in directory source/modules/) that can be included in a more sophisticated model.
-The main subroutine is CO2_NLTE_COOL, inside co2cool.f90.
-The compilation also produces a module library file: 'lib/libco2_cool.a'
+### Output file

+Output is written in the `output.dat` file.

+## To modify the collisional rates:
 Collisional rates can be specified in the constants.f90 module.

-### To modify the collisional rates:
 - Rates are defined in the form: z = a*np.sqrt(T) + b * np.exp(-g * T**(-1./3)).
 Name of the coefficients are as follows:
     - for CO2-O: a_zo, b_zo, g_zo  (default: 3.5e-13, 2.32e-9, 76.75)
     - for CO2-O2: a_zo2, b_zo2, g_zo2  (default: 7.0e-17, 1.0e-9, 83.8)